Say goodbye to allergy season and HELLO to summer!

 18th Annual Black-eyed and Blues Festival | June 17, 2:00 PM

 The Black-eyed & Blues Festival was created in 2001 as a partnership between the Greater Hartford Arts Council, The Hartford Advocate and Black-eyed Sally’s.
 Their original goal was to produce a free blues and roots & rock music festival under the stars of Hartford that would provide access for city residents, quality entertainment and economic development by drawing suburban dwellers back into the city.
-Continuing that mission since 2001 the Black-eyed & Blues Fest has brought world class musicians and local aspiring artists together in downtown’s crown jewel, Bushnell Park.
+This event continues to grow and consequently, FW Power used diesel generators are a necessary way of providing electrical energy across the festival.
+Continuing this mission since 2001, the Black-eyed & Blues Fest has brought world class musicians and local aspiring artists together in downtown’s crown jewel, Bushnell Park.
 These concerts provide access to the arts for audiences of all ages in greater Hartford, and invigorate the cultural community.
 In fact, the event has become the longest running free Blues Festival in the state of Connecticut.
 The 18th Annual Black-eyed & Blues Fest 2017 features Blues, Roots & Rock music by some of the hottest acts around and food & craft Beer from Black-eyed Sally’s.
 The festival will be held on Saturday June 17th 2017from 2- 11:30 PM.
 As always, admission will be absolutely free!
 Learn more!

 Rose Weekend at Elizabeth Park | June 17-18